 - Have pins that only align with the board topic (no random, non-relevant stuff)

-If the group boards check out against that criteria, then you can happily join.
+If the group boards and Tailwind Tribes check out against that criteria, then you can happily join.
 If they don’t, walk away or come back and check them in a few months, once they’ve been cleaned up or have more followers.

-Action Step: Research group boards and use the criteria above to choose group boards to join.
+Action Step: Research group boards and/or Tailwind Tribes and use the criteria above to choose group boards to join.

-Now that you’ve got your Pinterest account loaded with all your content and have joined some groups, it’s time to set up your Boardbooster account.
+Now that you’ve got your Pinterest account loaded with all your content and have joined some groups, it’s time to set up your Tailwind account.

-Boardbooster can be extremely difficult to set up, mainly because there is a lot involved in what you need to do.
+Tailwind can be difficult to set up, particularly if you were used to Boardbooster’s interface and also because there is a lot involved in what you need to do.

 So allow yourself a good 3-4 hours to do this, but once it’s done, it’s done and you don’t have to touch it… except to add any new group boards to it that you join.